-The lingo of window repair helps you understand what is offered, compare quotes, and make the best choice for your needs and budget.
+It’s easier to compare quotes and make the best choice for your needs and budget when you understand window repair lingo.
 Window Makeover is here to decode window repair terminology for you.
 This should make any repair job easier!

 Types You May See on a Window Repair Estimate

 Awning windows are crank-operated and open up toward the exterior of your home from the bottom.

 Casement windows are installed vertically and open outward with a crank.

 End-vent windows are smaller window panels which slide open and closed and are installed on either side of a wider window.

 Fixed windows do not open or shut, they are used for natural light and to highlight a view.
 Therefore, this is also sometimes called a picture window.

 Hung windows slide up and down.
 One or both sashes operate and tilt inside your room to clean easily.

 The frame is the vertical and horizontal components assembled to hold the window sash or seal the window.